Deadlica/jabref/report.md

 ### getLayoutFormatterByName(String name)
 This function gets manually counted complexity to 72 and 74 according to Lizard.
 The high complexity in this function comes from a large switch case with many cases that cause a significant amount of branching.
 In this case, high complexity does not make the function difficult to understand but can make it harder to read.
 Lowering the complexity of this function is fairly simple because of the large switch case.
 Any data structure that holds the values for each name type as a key could reduce almost all complexity.
 There are not any drawbacks to doing this but it won't improve readability directly.
 The advantage of this refactoring could be a minor improvement in performance since the switch case needs to linearly go though all the cases but a hash map for example could do this in constant time.
 However, since the its only around 80 cases, this won't increase in performance will be extremely small.

+### compare()
+This method takes two objects, checks the presence of the object  field, and returns an appropriate comparison result. because there are multiple field types that can be compared , causing the method to have many conditional branches which increases the complexity of the function.
+An example of code refactor can be to isolate different field presence into multiple methods.
+An example is to have function compareAuthorField() which compares after the presence of author fields for the two objects, compareKeyField which compares after the presence of the key field for the two objects and compareNumericField() which parse and compare numeric fields .

 ## Coverage